-At Pardee RAND, Williams is the Diversity, Equity, and Inclusion Advisor and also leads the school's Social Justice and Racial Equity thread, one of four themes that are woven throughout the fabric of the academic program.
+At Pardee RAND, Williams is the director of Diversity, Equity, and Inclusion and also leads the school's Social Justice and Racial Equity thread, one of four themes that are woven throughout the fabric of the academic program.

 Williams received his Ph.D. in health policy from Harvard University, and his M.P.P. from Georgetown University's McCourt School of Public Policy.